Skip to main contentSkip to navigation

 Your Western Digital drive reports the wrong capacity, shows a missing partition, or responds so slowly the operating system gives up waiting.
 If the drive uses Shingled Magnetic Recording, the most likely cause is Module 190 translator corruption.
 The translator maps logical sectors to physical locations on overlapping SMR tracks.
 When it breaks, the drive cannot find your data, but the data is still on the platters.

-We use the PC-3000 with WD-specific SMR utilities to rebuild the translator, image the drive with write-protection enabled, and extract your files. $600 to $900.
+We use the PC-3000 with WD-specific SMR utilities to rebuild the translator, image the drive with write-protection enabled, and extract your files.
+Firmware-tier pricing is $600–$900.
 No data, no fee.

 Louis Rossmann